-- The Probation Office is authorized to disclose Presentence Investigation Reports, Statements of Reasons, Judgments, and any materials it might have related to the inmate's medical history to the FPD (or CJA panel counsel), and the U.S. Attorney.
+- 5. The Probation Office is authorized to disclose Presentence Investigation Reports, Statements of Reasons, Judgments, and any materials it might have related to the inmate's medical history to the FPD (or CJA panel counsel), and the U.S. Attorney.
 The Probation Office when notified of a High Priority Case shall immediately gather and provide to counsel and the Court any information it can obtain from the Bureau of Prisons (BOP) or other sources on the inmate's projected release date, medical history, BOP custody records, and anything filed with or considered by the BOP with the inmate's administrative request, if any, for early release.
 The Probation Office shall gather and provide to counsel and the Court the same material in a prompt manner for Intermediate Priority Cases.
 The Probation Office may disclose all such information by filing the material in CM/ECF under seal in the inmate's criminal case file.
 Consistent with the BOP policy, the inmate shall not receive a copy of the Presentence Investigation Report or other sensitive material.
 The FPD (or CJA panel counsel) shall coordinate with the inmate and the Probation Office on any proposed supervised release plans. - 6.
-In High Priority Cases where there is a dispute over whether the motion for compassionate release should be granted, the briefing schedule, subject to receipt of material from BOP and the Probation Office, shall be: (a) five business days for any supplemental briefing (if the inmate made the initial request pro se); (b) five business days for the U.S. Attorney's response; and (c) three business days for any reply. - 7.
-In Intermediate Priority Cases where there is a dispute over whether the motion for compassionate release should be granted, the briefing schedule, subject to receipt of material from BOP and the Probation Office, shall be: (a) ten business days for any supplemental briefing on behalf of the inmate; (b) ten business days for the U.S. Attorney's response; and (c) five business days for any reply. - 8.
+In High Priority Cases where there is a dispute over whether the motion for compassionate release should be granted, the briefing schedule, subject to receipt of material from BOP and the Probation Office, shall be: (a) three business days for any supplemental briefing (if the inmate made the initial request pro se); (b) three business days for the U.S. Attorney's response; and (c) two business days for any reply. - 7.
+In Intermediate Priority Cases where there is a dispute over whether the motion for compassionate release should be granted, the briefing schedule, subject to receipt of material from BOP and the Probation Office, shall be: (a) seven business days for any supplemental briefing on behalf of the inmate; (b) seven business days for the U.S. Attorney's response; and (c) three business days for any reply. - 8.
 In Low Priority Cases, the FPD may choose to submit supplemental briefing or not, but must notify the Clerk of Court whether it will or will not be submitting supplemental briefing.
 The FPD may inform the inmate that the FPD will not represent them and that they may proceed pro se, seek pro bono representation, or retain counsel.
-For Low Priority Cases, the briefing schedule, subject to receipt of material from BOP and the Probation Office, shall be: (a) twenty business days for any supplemental briefing on behalf of the inmate; (b) twenty business days for the U.S. Attorney's response after the supplemental brief or notification of no supplemental briefing; and (c) ten business days for any reply.